desilvaNSP/wifi-manager/README.md

 ####How to setup the  Dashboard development environment

 * Install go-lang https://golang.org/
+* Make sure you have set GOPATH  variable.
+(This variable must not point to the project folder)
 * checkout the source code available at https://apremalal@bitbucket.org/apremalal/wifi-manager.git
 * Execute wifi-manager/build.sh
     * This will create a distribution pack (wifi-manager.zip)